 Q: What is the average profit margin for a recruitment agency in Australia?

 A: Profit margins typically range between 15% and 25%, though this can vary based on the industry and agency size.
-Some figures stated by experts even go as high as 50%.
+Some figures cited by experts even reach 50%.